Annual Report, Board of Directors, and Staff

 The mission of the Robert Henri Museum and Gallery is to promote the legacy of Robert Henri, one of America’s most important art instructors and artists.
 The museum and gallery will serve as the center for Henri studies and will accomplish this by exhibitions, programming, publishing and disseminating information, and maintaining an archive.
 The museum will also preserve the history of the Cozad family and its role in the history of the community.

 Marlene Geiger, Jane Kinnnan and the late Betty McKeone, all long-time supporters of the museum.

 Photograph Courtesy Peter Osborne

 Welcome to our annual report section.
 Our organization is a 501c3 corporation organized and based in Nebraska.
-Here you will find a complete report of the museum activities for the 2018-2019 and 2022 years, our latest 990 filings, a list of our current board members, and a biographical sketch of our director.
+Here you will find a complete report of the museum activities for the 2021 year, our latest 990 filing, a list of our current board members, and a biographical sketch of our director.
 If you have any questions feel free to contact us.

 Later this spring we plan to redesign our gift shop and offer a new line of specially branded merchandise.